Big O notation

-Big O notation is a mathematical notation that describes the limiting behavior of a function when the argument tends towards a particular value or infinity.
-Big O is a member of a family of notations invented by Paul Bachmann, Edmund Landau, and others, collectively called Bachmann–Landau notation or asymptotic notation.
+Big O notation is a mathematical notation that describes the approximate size of a function on a domain.
+Big O is a member of a family of notations invented by German mathematicians Paul Bachmann, Edmund Landau, and others, collectively called Bachmann–Landau notation or asymptotic notation.
 The letter O was chosen by Bachmann to stand for Ordnung, meaning the order of approximation.

 In computer science, big O notation is used to classify algorithms according to how their run time or space requirements grow as the input size grows.
-In analytic number theory, big O notation is often used to express a bound on the difference between an arithmetical function and a better understood approximation; a famous example of such a difference is the remainder term in the prime number theorem.
+In analytic number theory, big O notation is often used to express a bound on the difference between an arithmetical function and a better understood approximation; one well-known example is the remainder term in the prime number theorem.
 Big O notation is also used in many other fields to provide similar estimates.

-Big O notation characterizes functions according to their growth rates: different functions with the same asymptotic growth rate may be represented using the same O notation.
+Often, big O notation characterizes functions according to their growth rates as the variable becomes large: different functions with the same asymptotic growth rate may be represented using the same O notation.
 The letter O is used because the growth rate of a function is also referred to as the order of the function.
-A description of a function in terms of big O notation usually only provides an upper bound on the growth rate of the function.
+A description of a function in terms of big O notation only provides an upper bound on the growth rate of the function.